olliesharp5/panem-survey/README.md

 ### Version Control

-- I used Visual Studio code editor to create my site and pushed to GitHub to the remote repository hangman-pp3.
+- I used CodeAnywhere to create my site and pushed to GitHub to the remote repository panem_survey.

 The following git commands were used throughout development to push code to the remote repo: